 Stay Positive: Show your child positivity before leaving.
 Be sure to let them know that you’ll be back before they know it and then you can have a great time together.

-Comfort Item: Their favourite toy or blankey will bring your child some comfort.
+Comfort Item: Having their favourite toy or blankey with them will bring your child some comfort.

 What’s Happening: It's common for young kids to have short attention spans, moving swiftly from one activity to the next.